-Louisiana SB480 regulates the use of butterfly and bottom nets in Oyster Bayou, allowing them only when suspended from a motor-propelled boat.
+Louisiana SB480 allows the use of butterfly and bottom nets for shrimp fishing in Oyster Bayou only when suspended from a motor-propelled boat.

-Louisiana SB480 amends existing law to allow the use of butterfly and bottom nets in Oyster Bayou, between Atchafalaya Bay and Terrebonne Bay, only when suspended from a motor-propelled boat that is underway.
-The law prohibits the use of any anchor or weight to secure the net or any object to the shoreline.
-This change retains the current law's restrictions on using such nets from unmanned boats or vessels, floating platforms, pontoons, or barges.
+Louisiana SB480 amends existing law to specify that butterfly and bottom nets can be used for shrimp fishing in Oyster Bayou, located between Atchafalaya Bay and Terrebonne Bay, only when suspended from a motor-propelled boat that is underway.
+The bill also prohibits using any anchor or device to connect the net to the shoreline.
+This law applies to the body of water extending one thousand feet outside of the points where Oyster Bayou connects with Fourleague Bay and the Gulf of America.

 Included in complete analysis